 - Identify the right partners, personnel and other resources to develop and commercialize technology;

 Renewable technologies must fit into the world’s infrastructure as they find it.
 Existing markets, feed provisions, utilities, pipelines, transport, and regulations are all to be considered when evaluating whether the logistics can be made to make sense.
-Renewables are often faced with the concern whether sufficient diffuse resources – wood, ag waste, CO2, even sunlight – are available within a suitable area to be economically brought together for processing.
+Renewables are often faced with the concern of whether sufficient diffuse resources – wood, ag waste, CO2, even sunlight – are available within a suitable area to be economically brought together for processing.
 An advantage in environmental impact is often simply assumed for renewable processes due to their renewable nature.
 But air and water emissions, solid waste disposal, and utility requirements can raise new issues and challenge existing treatment procedures.

-Assessment of a renewable technology is thus a many-faceted problem.
-The initial euphoria of discovery of a renewable technical solution must survive the rigors of intense, objective analysis to become a worthy endeavor, a valuable investment.
+Assessment of renewable technology is thus a many-faceted problem.
+The initial euphoria of the discovery of a renewable technical solution must survive the rigors of intense, objective analysis to become a worthy endeavor, a valuable investment.
 Any of a number of items can become a major hurdle to limit development or provide a challenge to be overcome.
-Experienced scientists, engineers, economists, and financiers are all needed to properly and thoroughly evaluate the potential of a renewable technology.
+Experienced scientists, engineers, economists, and financiers are all needed to properly and thoroughly evaluate the potential of renewable technology.
 See Realities for Anaerobic Digestor Design.

 Large renewable energy and biochemical consulting firms certainly have experts in the more common areas of bio and renewable fuels, biomaterials, biomass and biomass power, biomaterials, biochemicals and biotechnologies.
 But they also have expertise in a wide variety of specialty services like expert witness testimony, techno-economic analysis, due diligence, feasibility studies, budgeting, project management, technology assessment, insurance, due diligence, risk management, benchmarking, intellectual property, HAZOP, financial modeling, competitor analysis, and assistance with RIN and Low Carbon Fuel Standards (LCFS) matters.
 These firms should also be able to assist with other things like Aspen Plus®, logistics, bioreactor design, municipal solid waste remediation, syngas and bio-based product development, carbon credits, climate change analysis, environmental permitting, equipment sales, experimental validations, grant writing, IP strategy, life cycle analysis (LCA), plant operations, plant sales and auctions, and risk analysis (FMEA).